 Legionella is ubiquitous.
-It is likely to be found in every water system to some degree.
+It is likely to be found in every water system to some degree but in very small quantities.
 But just because Legionella is present, it doesn’t mean infection will occur.
 Sometimes, people who are hospitalized with respiratory problems are tested for Legionella antibodies and show a positive test.
 This doesn’t necessarily mean the patient has a case of Legionnaire’s Disease.
 Most people have developed antibodies to Legionella without ever becoming infected.
-The truth is the most people who live in a mega-metropolitan area have been subjected to Legionella (such as NYC) have developed antibodies for the bacteria.
+The truth is the most people who live in a mega-metropolitan area have been subjected to Legionella (such as NYC, Boston, Chicago) have developed antibodies for the bacteria.

 Legionnaire’s Disease History